Why Introspection Is So Important for a Balanced Life

 The grounding nature of this experience is heightened partly by the solitude I feel while I’m here.
 I don’t need a connection to any electronic device; there’s no appointments or deadlines, no emails or documents to prepare for the outside world.
-I leave my bag along with my troubles at the door, I bow my head, step onto the mat, and the learning begins.
+I leave my bag along with my troubles at the door, bow my head, step onto the mat and the learning begins.

-For more than six years now, the martial art of Brazilian Jiu-Jitsu has been that place.
+For more than six years now, the martial art of Brazilian jiu-jitsu has been that place.
 It has become a quiet ritual I undertake to disconnect in a positive way and relieve the built-up frustrations, anger and anxieties that life brings.
 It’s a voluntary element of my week, but I know if I don’t go, I’ll be missing out on an opportunity for introspection, challenge and growth.

-The feedback is instant, weaknesses are exposed, and progress is achieved, but only through challenge.
+The feedback is instant, weaknesses are exposed and progress is achieved—but only through challenge.

 It all comes down to finding the place of balance.
 The yin and the yang.

-It seems to me that right now—more than any other time in my memory—people are in desperate need of finding ways to disconnect from a world that is overwhelmingly outward facing.
+It seems to me that right now—more than any other time in my memory—people are in desperate need of finding ways to disconnect from a world that is overwhelmingly outward-facing.
 There are a few reasons for this, but one of the key reasons is that the places that force the necessary inner reflection and challenge that promote growth are becoming harder and harder to find.

 It’s the result of a society that is out of balance.

-Since the mid-2000s, social media has been an excellent method of fueling this out-of-balance attitude.
+Since the early 2000s, social media has been an excellent method of fueling this out-of-balance attitude.
 Through engaging on Facebook, Twitter, Instagram, etc., people now have a tool capable of satisfying their want of external support and protection for any issue or cause.
 Regardless of how trivial that cause may be.

 When you look into the psychological effects that this type of system can have on a person, things also become a lot more interesting.

 Social media has been proven to create surges in the chemical dopamine and the hormone oxytocin within the brain.
 Dopamine is a complex chemical connected to pleasurable experiences.
 While on social media, people’s dopamine levels skyrocket.
-However, too much dopamine has been shown to cause a number of adverse side effects, including a loss of concentration and increase in anxiety.
+However, too much dopamine has been shown to cause a number of adverse side effects, including a loss of sleep and an increase in anxiety.

 And is this actually their fault?

 In trying to protect young people, have we actively been helping them to avoid the things they are capable of overcoming on their own?
-Have we been systematically preventing them from other paths to growth and self-empowerment that might fuel them onto greater things?
+Have we been systematically preventing them from other paths to growth and self-empowerment that might fuel them toward greater things?

 The emperors and philosophers knew.